knubie/isomorphic-example/README.md

 $ npm start
 ```

-This will compile react's jsx templates, bundle commonjs modules with webpack, and start a server on port 5000.
+This will compile react's jsx templates, bundle commonjs modules with browserify, and start a node/express server on port 5000.
 Visit `http://localhost:5000` to see it in action.